CNES/swot_simulator/docs/source/science.rst

 The software
 =============
 The software is written in Python3, and is mainly tested on python3.8 and 3.9.
 All the parameters that can be modified by the user are read in a params file (e.g. params.py) specified by the user.
-These parameters are written in :ref:`yellow <params>` later on and are linked to their location in the params file example.
+These parameters are written in `yellow` later on.

 The software is divided in 6 main modules: